lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > Everyone who is here put these costumes on.

-_Seth comes out of the ship with an array of Squoatling costumes, of all different colors._
+_Seth enters and comes out of the ship with an array of squoatling costumes, of all different colors._

 **TheBlade** _(02-Jul-18 06:19 PM)_